We're moving to pleural effusion and with pleural effusion this is not air in my pleural cavity,

 And then under neonatal respiratory distress syndrome,

-we talked about most commonly if, if, if surfactant was deficient, less than 20 weeks of age,
+we talked about, most commonly, if surfactant is deficient, in babies born at less than 28 weeks of gestational age,

 And what you're looking at here in atelectasis,